studioimaginaire/phue/README.md

 ###Groups

 You can also work with the groups functionality of the Bridge.
+Please note that only group 0 seems to be working properly right now.

 ```python